nQuery512/metaplex-goodpick/CLI.md

 The first argument is your asset path, then --keypair is the path of your keypair usually located in ~/.config/solana/ The third argument is the network you want to use, here we are using devnet

+When the command succeed, you should see something like this :

+Note: If some uploads doesn't succeed that's not uncommon, in fact; when you upload massively, it'll happen, but we got you covered.
+What you need to do is to relaunch the same command.
+Since Metaplex is using a cache in ~/metaplex_goodpick/.cache, it keep tracking of which files suceed to be uploaded and the one who fails
+That means that once a file is correctly uploaded, you can restart the command and it'll be skipped, you will not have to pay for it